-The Company's 2020 dividend income from its equity investment in Prime is robust due to Prime's hedging program which has resulted in more than 90% of its 2020 production hedged at an average price of \$66.0 per barrel, and most of its Q1-2021 production to have been hedged at an average price of \$60.0 per barrel.
-The 2020 hedging program is made of physical forward sales of Prime's oil cargoes to a group of buyers including major oil companies and commodity trading houses.
-These counter parties are part of groups with investment grade credit ratings.
+The Company's 2020 dividend income from its equity investment in Prime benefits from a robust oil price hedging program with more than 95% of Prime's 2020 oil entitlement production is hedged at an average oil price of approximately \$64.5/bbl and most of its Q1-2021 oil entitlement production is hedged at an average price of \$60/bbl.
+The 2020 program is comprised of physical forward sales of Prime's oil cargoes to a group of buyers including oil supermajors and commodity trading houses.
+These counterparties are part of groups with investment grade credit ratings.